sot/cheta/doc/pseudo_msids.rst

 Science Instrument Module
 -------------------------

-Information about the SIM is available via the two following pseudo-MSIDs categories.
+Information about the SIM is available via the three following pseudo-MSIDs categories.

-SEA telemetry
+SEA standard telemetry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The units shown below are for the CXC and ENG unit systems, respectively.